donovanr/plasticnet/README.md

 ## plastic_net
 [![Build Status](https://travis-ci.org/uwescience/plastic_net.svg?branch=master)](https://travis-ci.org/uwescience/plastic_net)

-Shablona is a template project for small scientific python projects.
+Plastic Net is a template project for small scientific python projects.
 The recommendations we make here follow the standards and conventions of much of the scientific Python eco-system.
 Following these standards and recommendations will make it easier for others to use your code, and can make it easier for you